VFD/SpecialCommand/README.md

 Double clic your shorcut and it lauch the Windows Command.\
 Tune it as you wish, colors, etc.\
 Close.\
-Right clic on your shorcut, Parameters, tune evrything.\
+Right clic on your shorcut, Parameters, tune everything.\
 You have a parameter like "start in".\
 Change it to have: